Skip to content

 Whenever you need to use a distributed system, it doesn't matter whether the reason is scalability, extensibility, or extreme performance.
 Always pick native platforms designed from the ground up for native distribution, and never pick microservices.

-Platforms like Orleans or proto.actor are among the most underrated technologies in software engineering.
+On the other side of the coin, platforms like Orleans or proto.actor are among the most underrated technologies in software engineering.
 It is the same as with handicrafts.
 You can do a lot with generic tools, and it works, but the work is much easier and smoother when you have a specialized tool for each task.

 If you're thinking of building a proper distributed ecosystem, pick Orleans without hesitation.
 It is one of the most polished and flawlessly designed platforms and toolsets I have ever worked with.